October 21st, 2020

 It’s a good idea to teach your agents how to handle such requests decently and define a standard procedure that makes it possible to fulfill any requests within the given time period.
 By storing your data correctly (and make sure that your data processors do so too), it's easier to track the requested data and adhere to deadlines.

 As well as the customer has the right to access their registered data, they also have the right to be forgotten.
-Again, make sure you have a procedure and the right tools to easily track and remove customer data when needed.
+Again, ensure you have a procedure and the tools to easily track and remove customer data when needed.

 How Can I Keep Useful Data?